awsdocs/amazon-athena-user-guide/doc_source/querying-glue-catalog.md

 | 6 | awsdatacatalog | default | arrayview | sump | 6 |  | YES | varchar |  |  |
 | 7 | awsdatacatalog | default | arrayview | journeymaparray | 7 |  | YES | array\(varchar\) |  |  |

-**Example – Searching for a Column by Name in a Specified Database and Table**
+**Example – Searching for a column by name in a specified database and table**
 The following example query searches for metadata for the `sid` column in the `arrayview` view of the `default` database\.

 ```